carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 ## <a name="special"></a> 10.
 Using special characters in data

 For example, when writing longer text in a cell, people often include line breaks, em-dashes, etc in their spreadsheet.
-Also, when copying data in from applications such as Word, formatting and fancy non-standard characters (such as left- and right-aligned quotation marks) are included.
+Also, when copying data from applications such as Word, formatting and 'fancy' non-standard characters (such as left- and right-aligned quotation marks) are included.
 When exporting this data into a coding/statistical environment or into a relational database, dangerous things may occur, such as lines being cut in half and encoding errors being thrown.

-General best practice is to avoid adding characters such as newlines, tabs, vertical tabs and sadly national characters.
+General best practice is to avoid adding characters such as new lines, tabs, vertical tabs and sadly, national characters.
 In other words, treat a text cell as if it were a simple web form that can only contain text and spaces.

 ## <a name="metadata"></a> 11.
 Values without field labels

-It may be obvious for us that a cell `Ann Smart and Daniele Hardwork` contains authors and `Starch content in Arrabidopis T. under different light conditions` is a title, but not so for a computer program.
+It may be obvious for us that a cell `Ann Smart and Daniele Hardwork` contains authors and `Starch content in Arabidopis T. under different light conditions` is a title, but this is not obvious for a computer program.

-Always label the values preferable as the column headers, or as a first field on the left:
+Always label values as the column header, or as a first field on the left:
 ```
-Author  |  Ann Samart  |  Daniele Hardwork
+Author  |  Ann Smart  |  Daniele Hardwork
-Title   |  Starch content in Arrabidopis T. under different light conditions
+Title   |  Starch content in Arabidopis T. under different light conditions
 ```

 > ## Spotting problems
 >
-> Which of the problems discussed above:
+> Which of the problems discussed above can you spot...:
 >
 >  1. Using multiple tables
 >  2. Using multiple tabs